 How does one do walking meditation?

-If you would like to find out more about walking meditation, including three variations on the walking meditation theme:
+If you would like to find out more about walking meditation,

 please consider buying my book, Mindfulness and Meditation in the south of France. (available in mid-Dec 2016 from Amazon).
 The book covers mindfulness and meditation in detail.
 Each chapter starts with a letter from a potential workshop participant, explaining her personal problems.
 Each chapter offers a potential solution based on mindfulness and meditation.
 You may even recognise yourself in one of the letters!